rafalkarczewski/rafalkarczewski.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Accepted the offer from <a href="https://www.meta.com">Meta</a> for a Research Scientist Intern this summer!
+Accepted an offer from <a href="https://www.meta.com">Meta</a> as a Research Scientist Intern on the AI Core Machine Learning team in New York City this summer!